NelisW/my3D-Trium/building/Trium-calibration.md

 	#define Z_PROBE_DEPLOY_HEIGHT 15 // Raise to make room for the probe to deploy / stow
 	#define Z_PROBE_TRAVEL_HEIGHT 5  // Raise between probing points.

-The user can enter an offset between the nozzle height and probe height by using the M851 command.
+The user can enter an offset between the nozzle height and probe height by using the M851 command:

+	M851 Z-0.6

  After setting the limits with M851, store the value permanently with M500.
 The allowable limits for this entry is defined here:

 	#define Z_PROBE_OFFSET_RANGE_MIN -20
 	#define Z_PROBE_OFFSET_RANGE_MAX 20